viktor-yakubiv/rehype-postcss/README.md

 > there is no way to know
 > where the result is going to be saved.

+###### `options.test`

+Test to define which elements should be processed.
+The test must be a function;
+if it's anything else, it is ignored.
+The default (no test)
+is to process all `<style>` elements and any element with a `style` attribute.
+If the option is passed,
+it will be filtering out from the list of selected nodes by the default test.

 ## Types

 This package is not typed with [TypeScript][].